 Additionally, be mindful of how long the promotional period is.
 You’ll want to make sure you can pay off your debt during this time frame, so calculate what you would need to pay each month to pay off your debt during the promotional period.

 If the amount seems like too much to handle, see if there is anywhere you can cut back in your budget.
 You may also consider taking on a side hustle to earn a bit more each month.
 A side hustle is anything you can do in your free time to make extra cash, like babysitting, pet sitting, graphic design, etc. Use your skills to make extra money.

 The key is to limit fees and focus on paying off debt before the promotional APR is up.

 I’m approved!
 Now what?

-Upon approval, the new balance transfer credit card will essentially pay off your existing credit card debt and you will be left with one payment and (hopefully) a lower interest rate.
+Upon approval, the new balance transfer credit card will essentially pay off your existing credit card debt and you’ll be left with one payment and (hopefully) a lower interest rate.